Viva la Vida: Music videos

 The official music video for "Viva la Vida" was directed by Hype Williams and premiered at Coldplay's official website on 1 August 2008, and was later released on 4 August 2008 on YouTube.
-The video depicts the band performing against a blurry, warped version of Eugène Delacroix's painting La Liberté guidant le peuple, ending with the band members crumbling into rose petals.
+The video depicts the band performing against a blurry, warped version of Eugène Delacroix's painting Liberty Leading the People, ending with the band members crumbling into rose petals.

 A second, alternate video was shot in The Hague, the Netherlands, directed by Anton Corbijn and released alongside the first.
-This second version is a tribute to Corbijn's video for Depeche Mode's "Enjoy the Silence" and portrays Chris Martin as the king from whose perspective the song is sung.
-During the video, he carries Delacroix's painting.
-At the end, he hangs the picture up in a white stall on top of a hill.
-As he sings the last chorus, his bandmates surface heading his way, tying in loose ends from the "Violet Hill" video.
+This version is a tribute to Corbijn's video for Depeche Mode's "Enjoy the Silence" and portrays Chris Martin as the king from whose perspective the song is sung.
+During the video, he carries Delacroix's painting under his arm, while Dave Gahan carries a deck chair under his arm in the "Enjoy the Silence" video.
+Both are dressed in robes and wearing a crown.